-- 1. Know what you are working with: - Read the packaging labels and follow the directions and precautions. - Substitute safer materials whenever possible.
+1. Know what you are working with:

+- Read the packaging labels and follow the directions and precautions. - Substitute safer materials whenever possible.
 Ask your instructor about substitution options if you are concerned about the safety of a substance. - Know proper storage and handling of your materials. - Label all containers.
 Clearly list their contents and special hazards - NEVER use food vessels as secondary containers!

-- Safety Data Sheets (SDSs), previously called Material Safety Data Sheets (MSDSs), detail compositional and safety information about all materials provided by the school and can be obtained by contacting the sculpture/woodshop technician Eric Franklin (503-777-7205) or Environmental Health & Safety (503-777-7788).
-The SDS Binder is located outside Eric Franklin's office. - Refer to Appendix C: Communicating Chemical Hazards for more information about SDSs and chemical labels. - 2.
+- Safety Data Sheets (SDSs), previously called Material Safety Data Sheets (MSDSs), detail compositional and safety information about all materials provided by the school and can be searched in the Reed College MSDSonline database.
+This database can be accessed through the Environmental Health and Safety website or at this link. - Refer to Appendix C: Communicating Chemical Hazards for more information about SDSs and chemical labels. - 2.
 Never work alone or without having been properly trained when working with hazardous/dangerous materials or equipment.
 Avoid working late at night whenever possible -- if it is absolutely necessary, try to have a partner present. - 3.
 Know that other artists in the studio can produce hazards that affect you.
 Be aware of possible problems caused by their processes, such as protecting yourself from loud background noise levels from power tools, protecting yourself from hazardous airborne particles or vapors produced by those working nearby, and being aware of anyone in the room working with an allergen. - 4.
 Always wear appropriate personal protective equipment (PPE): - Maintain a set of "studio clothes" for messy work that are kept (and washed) separately from your "street clothes."
 Working in your street clothes can result in hazardous chemical contaminants polluting your home/dorm, and endangering your friends, family, and pets. - If you are working with particularly hazardous materials, contact Environmental Health & Safety to obtain disposable coveralls to minimize possible studio to home contamination. - Wear sturdy, closed-toed shoes whenever working on a project.
 No sandals or bare feet! - Ask your instructor about safety goggles, gloves, dust masks and ear protection-a variety of appropriate protective equipment is available to suit particular hazards.
 Watch your hands for any cracks or lacerations-an open wound can give a chemical direct access to your bloodstream.

 - Respirators are available through Environmental Health & Safety (503-777-7788) for extremely hazardous projects, but training and medical testing are required before they may be used. - 5.
 Use tools and equipment according to their intended functions.
 NEVER remove safety guards when using equipment.
 If there is a malfunction or failure with the tools or equipment, do NOT continue using it or attempt to fix it yourself!
 Take it to your instructor and explain the problem immediately if possible, or if no one is available, clearly label it as needing repair. - 6.
 Work in a well-lit and well-ventilated area.
 Many art processes produce toxic particles, fumes, and vapors, such as painting, printmaking, ceramics, welding, nitric acid etching, and many others.
 Work with these media outdoors, or under a fume hood (specifically designated fume hoods are found in the printmaking and photography rooms).
 A portable dust/fume extractor is available for welding.
-Do not forget to go outside to work with dust-producing media welding.

 Do not forget to go outside to work with dust-producing media such as stone, plaster, and wood.
 All spray finishing operations need to be conducted outside.
 Ask your instructor if you need a fume hood, and if you do, which one you should use.